 Loading and Adjusting Pack Panniers

 Beginners at horse packing should start with panniers instead of manties.
 Manties require knowledge of tying knots and manties are more difficult to load on the pack saddle.
 Having pack gear come loose on narrow trails in steep terrain can be very dangerous to you and your pack animals.
-Especially, for individuals who are just beginning packers.
+Especially, for individuals who are just beginning to pack.

 Pack Scales are a necessity in balancing the load/pannier on each side of the pack animal.
 If a load is 3-5 pounds heavy on one side it will eventually cause the pack saddle to slip to one side causing a wreck.
 Pack scales have a tab that automatically marks exact weight.
 When weighing, don’t jerk up on the scales but gradually raise the pannier/manty off the ground to insure an accurate weight.
 Weigh the pannier or /manty twice to insure accuracy.
 Insure you take the pack scales on your pack trip because you will have to repack and reweigh panniers on your way back to the trailhead.